-Left: Harriet Weber (director of operations Quincy Valley Historical Society & Museum); Right: Nancy Warner (co-founder of IRIS)
+Left: Harriet Weber (director of operations Quincy Valley Historical Society & Museum); Right: Nancy Warner (IRIS Archive Program Manager.)

 In addition to recruiting so many community members to come out and record, they’ve also been acting as fabulous interviewers for some of our participants.
 They were kind enough to let me interview them on the process in the midst of our recording days together.

 S: So, IRIS is based in Wenatchee, WA and serves many communities.
 Why did you want StoryCorps to record voices from the Quincy community?

 N: Well, a lot of people drive through towns like Quincy and it doesn’t look like that much until you know some of the stories.
 And then when you know some of the stories and you have some relationships with the people it looks completely different!
 You just see it with new eyes!
 I think we all need to be a little bit more cognizant of where we live and our connections with people.

 S: I’ve definitely been feeling that as we hear the stories from this community!
 Before we finish up, I wanted to switch gears and ask you one of the StoryCorps Great Questions: What are you most proud of?

 N: Well, I guess I would say that I’m proud of having had this idea in the 1980s…I’m proud that I actually helped turn the idea into reality and created an online archive.
 It’s been a lot of hard work!